jomjohn/drill/_docs/sql-reference/sql-window-functions/040-sql-window-functions-examples.md

----
-title: "SQL Window Functions Examples"
+# SQL Window Functions Examples
-date:
-parent: "SQL Window Functions"
----

 The window function examples use a view named q1\_sales that was created from a CSV file named emp_sales and stored in a directory on the local file system.